darknodei/GeoGather/README.md

 # As IPLOGGER/LOCATION-POINT

-# This tool have these components
+# This tool have these components ( BOOTSTRAP CSS JS JQUERY JQUERYUI PYTHON3 NGROK )

-EXTRACT FROM BASH UBUNTU
+# EXTRACT FROM BASH UBUNTU

-tar -xvf geosint.tar
+# tar -xvf geosint.tar

-BOOTSTRAP
-CSS
-JS
-JQUERY
-JQUERYUI
-PYTHON3
-NGROK